aosman101/tfl-realtime-lakehouse/README.md

 4. Open Airflow UI
 - Default: http://localhost:8080
 - Look for DAGs:
-  - tfl_ingest_dag
+  - tfl_ingest_dag.
-  - tfl_transform_dag
+  - tfl_transform_dag.

 5. Trigger the ingest DAG manually (or wait for its schedule)
-- From the UI, click "tfl_ingest_dag" -> Trigger DAG
+- From the UI, click "tfl_ingest_dag" -> Trigger DAG.
-- After a successful run, check the data folder
+- After a successful run, check the data folder.

 6. Inspect the generated data
 - Raw/landing parquet files are written under: